smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 Take Away
 =======================================

-Extending a existing system results in tradeoffs depending on where you choose to make the change.
+Extending an existing system results in tradeoffs depending on where you choose to make the change.

-Consider using changing one of the following:
+Consider making your changes in one of the following areas:

-* A library along a known boundary
+* A new library along a known boundary
-* A service behind a consistent protocol
+* A new service behind a consistent protocol
-* A component within a service
+* A new component within an existing service

 New Requirements
 =======================================